Learn the Complete Step-By-Step Process to Get Your Product Ideas Into the Market

 Because no one is more passionate about your idea than you, you need to take the steps.
 Once you learn the "real" invention process, you'll be able to repeat this over and over again with all your creative ideas.

-Don't throw your money away with these development companies.
+Don't throw your money away with these submission companies!

 Inventors send me emails all the time asking for help after they spent $10,000 to $15,000 and got nothing in return.
-Development companies say they will get you a patent and submit your ideas to the industry.
+Invention help submission companies say they will get you a patent and submit your ideas to the industry.
 Patent attorneys have told me privately that the patents written by these development companies are weak at best.

 Manufacturers tell me they receive these submission packages all the time, and then throw them straight into the trash.
 The submission company is off the hook because they said they would submit your ideas to the industry.